-★ 5.6.1 Controlling high-speed system clock
+5.6.1 Example of controlling high-speed system clock

 The following two types of high-speed system clocks are available.

 - X1 clock: Crystal/ceramic resonator is connected across the X1 and X2 pins. - External main system clock: External clock is input to the EXCLK pin.